logmoth/logmoth.github.io/about.md

 - Favorite book: [Ender’s Game](https://www.goodreads.com/book/show/375802.Ender_s_Game), by Orson Scott Card
 - Mildly superstitious about: socks
 - Word I have the most positive connotations with: whimsy!

----

-*This site is built with Jekyll and hosted on GitHub Pages.*